Free-roaming horse management in North America: WFRH&BA management

 The WFRH&BA called for management of free-roaming horses to be "designed to achieve and maintain a thriving natural ecological balance on the public lands."
-However, there are few non-anthropogenic means that limit their population growth and keep their numbers in balance.
+There are few non-anthropogenic means that limit their population growth and keep their numbers in balance.
 In 1972, the BLM approached Jay F. Kirkpatrick and John W. Turner and requested that they find a contraceptive that could be used to check the population growth of the free-roaming horses.
 Their efforts ultimately lead to the development of Porcine zona pellucida or PZP, a contraceptive developed from the ovaries of slaughtered pigs.
 However, the treatment wasn't ready for field trial until 1992.
 Soon after passage of the WFRH&BA, the agencies began rounding up horses by paying contractors to use saddle horses to chase them into traps for removal.
 In 1976, the BLM officially established an "Adopt-a-Horse" program, to place excess horses that had been removed, but had no authority to pass title to the adopters.
 By 1977, there were 60,000 animals on the range, the lower end of numbers estimated to be on the range in 1930.
 In 1976, the Federal Land Policy and Management Act (FLMPA) authorized the agencies to use helicopters to push the horses into traps.
 Unlike airplanes, helicopters can push horses along at a trot rather than a gallop, and the BLM asserts that the helicopter roundups are humane.
-Using them is still controversial.
-The American Wild Horse Campaign claims that the helicopter roundups are " costly, cruel and inhumane."
+The American Wild Horse Campaign claims that the helicopter roundups are "costly, cruel and inhumane."

 In 1978, the WFRH&BA was amended in the Public Rangelands Improvement Act requiring the agencies to set "Appropriate Management Levels" (AML) and remove excess wild horses.
 AMLs for each Herd Management Area began to be established through the Land Use Planning Process.
 The FLPMA required the BLM to manage public lands under the principles of "multiple use and sustained yield," thus livestock grazing and wildlife habitat are managed along with free-roaming horses and burros.
 When the BLM develops land use plans, its official position is that it "will consider wild horses and burros in a manner similar to the way it treats other resource values (e.g., cultural, historic, wildlife, and scenic, as distinguished from authorized commercial land uses, such as livestock grazing or timber harvesting)."
 As of 2018, the current total maximum AML for both horses and burros is 26,715, down from 30,158 in 1986.
 Advocates for protection of free-ranging horses argued that the AML was set too low, particularly in contrast to the forage allocated for cattle.
-However, Congress has not suggested that AML be raised, but instead has directed the BLM to look into more effective forms of population control.
+Congress has not suggested that AML be raised, but instead has directed the BLM to look into more effective forms of population control.